visoca/SNP-and-genotype-calling/docs/setup.md

 >`´/fastdata/myuser/varcal`´<br>

 ## Programmes
-There are many different tools for SNP calling, we are going to use three of the most popular: [bcftools](http://www.htslib.org/), [GATK](https://software.broadinstitute.org/gatk/), and, optionally,[ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD).
-Additionally, we will use bcftools and awk for filtering files and picard tools for adding information about read groups to BAM files.
+There are many different tools for SNP calling, we are going to use three of the most popular: [bcftools](http://www.htslib.org/), [GATK](https://software.broadinstitute.org/gatk/), and, optionally, [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD).
+Additionally, we will use bcftools and awk for manipulating VCF/BCF files.
+Additional exercises will use [R](https://cran.r-project.org/), [NGSadmix](http://www.popgen.dk/software/index.php/NgsAdmix) (part of ANGSD), and [gemma](http://www.xzlab.org/software.html).
 All of them are already installed as part of the [Genomics Software Repository](http://soria-carrasco.staff.shef.ac.uk/softrepo/).

 ## Data
 We are going to use the directory `/fastdata/$USER/varcal` as the base working directory for this tutorial, let's create and change to it: